practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 #### This program is not bullet proof

-It checks for a minimum number of 8 password characters, but usually not for an upper limit, except in its **Ada** variant (Ada is a language which is incentivizing to do things like this).
+It checks for a minimum number of 8 password characters, but usually not for an upper limit, except in its **Ada** variant (Ada is a language which is incentivizing to do things like this: https://alire.ada.dev/).
 Theoretically, a user could exhaust the generated random bitstream when asking for a super-long password.
-I've not tested this so far.
+I've not tested this so far:

+(TBD: rest of the Python program)

 ## Motivation and orientation